Art and Design

 All of these things combine to make our department a forward-looking and exciting place to enjoy and achieve.

-At Blenheim High School we have light modern facilities and excellent resources including a kiln for ceramic work.
+The Art and Design department has light modern facilities with two well equipped, purpose built studios and an ICT area along with a kiln for ceramic work.
 On-going artwork is displayed in classrooms and completed artwork is exhibited around the school, enhancing the environment and inspiring the students.
-Our examination groups’ work is celebrated each year in our annual Summer Exhibition.
+Students have access to an extensive range of materials and equipment, enabling them to fulfil their potential as artists.

 A level Art and Design - Fine Art

-Studying Fine Art is the perfect way to build on success at GCSE and develop your practice as an artist to an advanced level, preparing you for further and higher education, as well as exploring the working practices of contemporary artists, designers and craftspeople.
+Studying Fine Art is the perfect way to build on success at GCSE and develop practice as an artist to an advanced level.
+This helps prepare students for further and higher education, as well as explore the working practices of contemporary artists, designers and craftspeople.

-The exploration of images, artefacts and resources is a key and integral part of the course and will be shown through a combination of practical and written work.
-Work from around the world, both past and present, will be looked at.
-Gallery visits are an important part of the A level and students are encouraged to visit regularly and independently, in addition to attending school led trips.
+Students are introduced to a range of fine art media, processes and techniques, including traditional and new media.
+They explore the use of drawing for different purposes and use sketchbooks to underpin work.
+The exploration of images, artefacts and resources is a key and integral part of the course that will be shown through a combination of practical and written work.
+Work from around the world, both past and present, are explored.
+Gallery visits are an important part of A level and students are encouraged to regularly and independently visit galleries, in addition to attending school led trips.

-Pupils are required to work in one or more of the following areas and are allowed to explore how these might, and often do, overlap:
+Students are required to work in one or more of the following areas and are encouraged to explore how these might, and often do, overlap:

 ‘The best thing about A-Level Art and Design is the freedom to decide on the work you do’